FabricMC/fabric-docs/develop/getting-started/vscode/launching-the-game.md

 ---
-title: Launching the Game in Visual Studio Code
+title: Launching the Game in VS Code
-description: How to launch a Minecraft instance from Visual Studio Code.
+description: Learn how to launch a Minecraft instance from Visual Studio Code.
 authors:
   - dicedpixels
+prev:
+  text: Opening a Project in VS Code
+  link: ./opening-a-project
+next:
+  text: Generating Sources in VS Code
+  link: ./generating-sources
 ---

 The Fabric toolchain integrates with Visual Studio Code to provide a convenient way to run a game instance to test and debug your mod.